Multi-Channel Fundraising: How to Make Your Cause Visible

 Corporate Partnerships

-These collaborations can take multiple forms such as:
+These collaborations can take multiple forms, such as:

-- Cause marketing: Through this form of corporate philanthropy, a company will promote your cause, such as by contributing a portion of a product’s proceeds to your organization.
+• Cause Marketing: Through this form of corporate philanthropy, a company will promote your cause, such as by contributing a portion of a product’s proceeds to your organization.
 This strategy boosts fundraising by leveraging the company’s brand and customer base.

-- Corporate donations: These are direct financial or in-kind contributions from a company to your nonprofit.
+• Corporate Donations: These are direct financial or in-kind contributions from a company to your nonprofit.
 These donations provide crucial funding for projects and various operational needs.
 The company may also provide in-kind gifts such as a venue for an upcoming fundraising event.

-- Corporate volunteer grants: Corporate volunteerism involves companies encouraging employees to volunteer time and skills to nonprofits.
+• Volunteer Grants: Corporate volunteerism involves companies encouraging employees to volunteer time and skills to nonprofits.
 Often, the company will offer monetary donations based on volunteer hours, providing hands-on assistance and financial support.

-- Matching gifts: Employee matching gifts are a form of employee giving where companies match their employees’ donations to eligible nonprofits, doubling charitable impact.
+• Matching Gifts: Employee matching gifts are a form of employee giving where companies match their employees’ donations to eligible nonprofits, doubling charitable impact.
 Your corporate partner can encourage employees to donate to your organization specifically to show their commitment to your cause.
 If you’re curious about this donation channel, watch this video to learn more:

 Google Ads

 Through the Google Ad Grant program, approved organizations receive up to $10,000 to spend on Google Ads every month.
-This money can be spent promoting your website’s most important content and placing it at the top of search engine results pages (SERPs) for mission-related keywords.
+This money can be spent promoting your website’s most important content at the top of search engine results pages (SERPs) for mission-related keywords.
 For example, here’s an example of a SERP for the search term “donate to stop deforestation:”

 Here’s how the Google Ad Grant is most helpful in the context of multi-channel fundraising:

-- Target different users.
+• Target different users.
 Google Ads allows nonprofits to target ads to specific groups of people based on factors like demographics, interests, search behaviors, and location.
 This means organizations can tailor their messages to reach individuals most likely to support their cause.

 Even if people don’t click your Google Ads, you can still generate revenue from this channel.
 In fact, Getting Attention’s Google Ad Grant Impact Report estimates that 35% of all giving sourced from digital ads comes from view-through revenue, which is revenue from donors who saw but didn’t click on an ad.
-You’ll just need to spend time creating strongly written ads that drive users to a compelling campaign page.

 Social Media Fundraising